Provably Efficient Exploration in Inverse Constrained Reinforcement Learning: Empirical Evaluation

 \subsection{Evaluation under Discrete Environments}

-Figure~\ref{fig:discretesetting} illustrates four discrete testing environments, each characterized by distinct constraints.
-The white, red and black markers indicate the starting, target and constrained locations, respectively.
-The expert policy is trained under ground-truth constraints, while the ICRL algorithms are examined when these constraints are not available.
-Note that these environments are stochastic so that the environment executes a randomized sampled action with a specific probability ($p=0.05$).
-Figure~\ref{trainingcurves} shows the training process of three metrics for six exploration strategies in four Gridworld environments, along with the performance of expert policy (represented by the grey line).
+Figure~\ref{fig:discretesetting} illustrates four discrete environments, each characterized by distinct constraints.
+The expert policy is trained under ground-truth constraints, while two ICRL algorithms and four baselines operate without knowledge of these constraints.
+These environments are stochastic, with the environment executing a randomly sampled action with probability $p=0.05$.
+Figure~\ref{trainingcurves} and \ref{trainingcurves-2} (in Appendix) demonstrate the training process of three metrics for six exploration strategies in four Gridworld environments, along with the performance of expert policy (represented by the grey line).
 It can be shown that the performance of the optimal policy in ${\mathcal{M}}\cup{\widehat{c}}$ gradually converges to the performance of the optimal policy in $\mathcal{M}\cup{c}$.
-Also, we find that PCSE (represented by the red curve) exhibits the highest sample efficiency while achieving similar performance among the six exploration strategies.
+Also, we find that PCSE (represented by the red curve) converges the fastest among the six exploration strategies.
 In Gridworld-2 and Gridworld-4, WGIoU converges to a degree of similarity less than $1$ (ground-truth).
-This is because ICRL emphasizes the identification of the \textit{minimal} set of constraints necessary to explain expert behaviors.
-We demonstrate the learned constraints in the rightmost column of Figure \ref{learning_c2} and \ref{learning_c4}.
-The learned constraints are captured because visiting these states leads to higher cumulative rewards, whereas other uncaptured ground-truth constraints do not influence the optimality of expert behavior.
-Constraint learning processes of six strategies are demonstrated in Figure~\ref{learning_c1} to~\ref{learning_c4} in Appendix~\ref{Gridworld EnvironmentsGraphs}.
+This is because some of the ground-truth constraints lie in non-critical regions, and ICRL infers the \textit{minimal} set of constraints required to explain expert behavior.
+We demonstrate constraint learning processes of six exploration strategies for four Gridworlds in Appendix Figure \ref{learning_c1}, \ref{learning_c2}, \ref{learning_c3}, and \ref{learning_c4}, respectively.
+These learned constraints are recovered as visiting these states leads to higher cumulative rewards, while other unrecovered constraints do not impact the optimality of expert behaviors.